Ori5000/ori5000.github.io/ddltogdrive.md

-Credits: Esoterica Avenue, <https://discord.gg/enMG8bXUbn>, it has more guides about piracy & cracked software, https://cs.rin.ru.
+Credits: Esoterica Avenue, <https://discord.gg/enMG8bXUbn>, it has more guides about piracy & cracked software.

 **If one of the links is dead, or the guide has outdated content feel free to kindly ping or DM me, Ori#4448**